The Role of Stakeholder Education in Rare Diseases

 Despite the growing pipeline of orphan drugs, ~95% of rare diseases do not yet have an FDA-approved treatment.
 This increasing momentum in rare disease R&D has further highlighted the ever-present need for stakeholder education and engagement, which is critical to begin well before drug commercialization.
 Patients, key opinion leader (KOL) physicians, and other physician specialists supporting treatment are primary players in the rare disease space that influence treatment selection and access to novel therapies.
-Education of these stakeholders plays a critical role at every stage in drug development and commercialization and should be top of mind for rare disease companies regardless of whether they are designing clinical trials or preparing for product launch.
+Rare disease stakeholder education plays a critical role at every stage in drug development and commercialization and should be top of mind for rare disease companies regardless of whether they are designing clinical trials or preparing for product launch.

 Caption: KOLs play an important role in the patient journey.
 From diagnosis to treatment access, KOLs support rare disease patients in making important decisions about managing their condition and obtaining the best possible care.

 Rare disease companies need to engage with different stakeholders to address various pain points along the patient journey and maximize the opportunity for their orphan drug.
 KOL communities will be especially valuable throughout the drug development process.
 As a part of tight-knit medical communities, KOLs collectively influence treatment standards and typically have a deep understanding of how access to care and treatment varies across global markets.
 KOLs will be play important roles in: